 Talented on the bass and talented as a DJ, there is no end to Stu’s talents, except maybe finishing the teas and being bin moniter.
 In our break he took the decks and DJ’d for Cat & Phil before we came back on for our second set.
 We really didn’t think it could get any better.
 BUT IT DID.
 I think at one point, everyone in the whole room was dancing, even the staff.
 It was such a great feeling.

 Here’s some photos from the evening.
 There’s a couple of shots a dude who is absolutely loving it!
 He really did not have a care in the world at that moment.
 He made my day.
 Look out for him.
 There’s also a photo of me somewhere.
-My hair and face look a bit weird and I’m holding a tambourine and a drum stick a bit like a T-Rex, but there aren’t many photos of me generally so I’ve left it in.
-Please don’t judge me based on that one.
 I’ve found that photo’s never really do the night justice (or me so it seems).
 You really do have to be there to feel it.
 But I hope you can get the gist from the words I’ve written and expressions on peoples faces in the pictures.
 One of the guests, also a Stu, also took the time to write us some nice words about our performance the following day.
 Read what he had to say here.

 After our second set, Stu DJ’d a little more until the night came to a close.
 Cat & Phil said how much they’d enjoyed it which was brilliant to hear.
 We got changed and packed away, loading out heavy (*cries*) equipment back out.
 We said our farewells, loaded the van and went on our merry little way back home to Wiltshire feeling very happy with the world.
-The journey back was a pleasant one, and 3 hours later we were home.
+The journey back was a pleasant one, and 3 hours later we were home in Wiltshire with the band.
 I went to sleep making a mental note to work on my photo face.
 And stance.
 And general posture and positioning in photographs.